casmelad/Mediatr.Go/README.md

 	//msg.UUID=uuid.New() we can add the uuid manually as well

-	mediator.Proccess(msg) //We can proccess the same msg more than once with the same uuid mediator.Proccess(msg)
+	mediator.Send(msg) //We can proccess the same msg more than once with the same uuid mediator.Send(msg)

 }